enra64/PalliLux/README.md

 It is, however, also possible to supply any other RGB data.

 # Basic Usage
-Download the gui here: .
+Download the gui here: [latest release](https://github.com/enra64/PalliLux/releases/latest).
 After that, you only need to flash the sketch contained in ambilight-arduino to an arduino - but don't forget to adjust the number of LEDs.

 # Advanced Usage
 ## Arduino